Did you know that honey will never go bad?

 Then the bee will take what they need for energy and allow it to digest in their first stomach which is intended to help them nourish their bodies.

-But what they don’t use for food or nourishment, they’ll send to their second stomach.
+What they don’t use for food or nourishment, they’ll send to their second stomach.
 This stomach is basically a storage pouch to help them transfer what they are collecting.

 Finally, they’ll fly back to the hive and be met by other worker bees.
 That worker bee will use their proboscis to suck the nectar and pollen from the scavenger bee’s second stomach.
 That is why a lot of people call honey bee vomit.